ThinkEQ/assembly-solutions-ltd/src/pages/news/production-manager-damien-reaches-a-record-20-years-service-with-asl.md

         they have given me over the years.
 They truly are amazing.
       name: Damien
-  - type: column
-    column:
-      text: >-
-        "“Damien has done an outstanding job for the company since I signed him up all those years ago.

-        He was only a young teenager when he joined, but I could instantly see that he was a bright and capable individual who I needed on my team.
-It has been great watching Damien develop into a successful senior manager, and he has grown great respect from myself, and everyone within the company”.
-      title: Founder, Graham is delighted to see Damien reach 20 years
 ---
 We are delighted to announce, our Production Manager Damien Walsh has reached a record of 20 years’ service with ASL.